Foundational Knowledge

 It determines the illumination of the specimen.
 The illuminating beam path influences resolution, contrast, and illumination homogeneity of the sample, also known as the pupil beam path.

-• Collector: Directs a large portion of these rays into the microscope and focuses them on the front focal plane of the condenser, creating an image of the lamp structure.
-The specimen’s contrast is influenced in this plane; this is where the condenser diaphragm or annular ring stops for phase contrast or darkfield are located.
+• Collector lens: Directs a large portion of the light from the light source into the microscope and focuses them on the front focal plane of the condenser, creating an image of the lamp structure.
+The specimen’s contrast is influenced in this plane; this is where the aperture diaphragm or annular ring stops for phase contrast or darkfield are located.

-• Condenser: Distributes light rays from one point of the light source as widely as possible across the entire specimen, ensuring uniform illumination despite the inhomogeneity of the light source.
+• Condenser: Distributes the light rays from every single point of the light source as widely as possible across the entire specimen, ensuring uniform illumination despite the inhomogeneity of the light source.

 How the objective and eyepiece shape the illuminating beam path

-After passing through the specimen, the light enters the objective and is focused into its back focal plane where the microscope creates a new image of the light source.
+After passing through the specimen, the light enters the objective and is focused into the objective's back focal plane where the microscope creates a new image of the light source.
 This happens because the back focal plane is optically linked to the condenser’s front focal plane.
-Any components placed in that condenser plane, such as phase annuli or darkfield stops, also appear in this optical level.
+Any components placed in the condenser's front focal plane, such as phase annuli or darkfield stops, also appear as sharp images in the objective's back focal plane.
 Additional contrast elements, including phase rings that support phase contrast, can be located directly in the objective’s back focal plane.
 From this point, the light rays spread out again.
 The eyepiece captures these diverging rays and forms an image of the light source in the exit pupil of the microscope, which is the position where the observer’s own eye pupil is located.

 Conjugate planes

 The illuminating beam path contains several key conjugate planes: the lamp structure, the front focal plane of the condenser, the back focal plane of the objective, and the exit pupil of the microscope.
-The observer’s own eye pupil lies in the exit pupil, which is why this part of the optical train is also called the pupil beam path.
+The observer’s own eye pupil lies in the exit pupil of the microscope, which is why this part of the optical train is also called the pupil beam path.

-You can view these conjugate planes directly by removing an eyepiece and looking down the tube, or by using tools such as a diopter eyepiece, a telescopic eyepiece, or a Bertrand lens.
+You can view these conjugate planes directly by removing an eyepiece and looking down the tube, or by using tools such as a diopter, an auxiliary microscope or phase telescope, or a Bertrand lens.

 Identifying dirt or dust